 For the purposes of the Federal Identity Program, an endorsement is defined as the inference, expression or declaration of a preference, sanction, or favour for any private sector enterprise, organization, activity or product.
 An endorsement or what could be perceived by the public as an endorsement may be created, either by a department or an individual, through written text, public statements, or the use of names, logos and proprietary imagery.

 Endorsements are commonplace in the private sector because they have commercial value and can provide a competitive advantage.
 For the Government of Canada, however, providing an advantage to one interest is unfair to all others.
-It directly conflicts with the Values and Ethics Code for the Public Service and its principle of treating all members of the public with fairness, impartiality and objectivity.
+It directly conflicts with requirements in the Communications Policy of the Government of Canada and the Values and Ethics Code for the Public Sector and its principle of treating all members of the public with fairness, impartiality and objectivity.
 Unchecked, the practice can undermine public confidence in the sound administration of federal institutions.

 An endorsement should not be confused with the fair, objective and equitable acknowledgement of sponsors, partners and institutions participating in a joint initiative.
 Nor should it be confused with providing factual public information or data pertaining to contracts or contractors.

 Before a name can be used in the form of a signature to identify the institution, it must be registered as an applied title under the Federal Identity Program.
-Registration of the title provides an opportunity to scrutinize its content (wording) and ensure that the title is brief, clear and has meaning for the general public, that both official languages are equal in treatment and quality, and that an appropriate abbreviation of the title is selected.
+Registration of the title provides an opportunity to scrutinize its content (wording) and ensure that the title is brief, clear and has meaning for the general public and that both official languages are equal in treatment and quality.

 The creation and adoption of an applied title is mandatory under the Federal Identity Program Policy.
-Registration of an applied title requires the minister responsible to write to the President of the Treasury Board with a proposed title and corresponding abbreviation in both official languages.
-When the two ministers agree, the applied title and abbreviation are entered into the Registry of Applied Titles.
-To ensure the approval process is efficient, it is recommended that officials consult with the Federal Identity Program (FIP) on proposals prior to advising ministers and preparing correspondence.
-FIP officials examine the proposed applied title based on a set of common policy criteria.
+Registration of an applied title requires the minister responsible to write to the President of the Treasury Board with a proposed title in both official languages.
+When the two ministers agree, the applied title is entered into the Registry of Applied Titles.
+To ensure the approval process is efficient, it is recommended that officials consult with the Federal Identity Program on proposals prior to advising ministers and preparing correspondence.
+Federal Identity Program officials examine the proposed applied title based on a set of common policy criteria.

 Registering an applied title should be undertaken immediately when a new department or agency is created.
 When its creation or coming into force is a certainty, the registration of an applied title may be undertaken in advance.